A Bit About Me

 I am a graduate of Computer Science at Wilfrid Laurier University.
 Some of my interests include golf, politics, computers, singing/acting, and poker.

 I have been using computers for as long as I remember.
 My very first computer was a Pentium 133MHz.
 I started programming in Visual Basic at around the age of 8.

 I have also been using various distributions of Linux/Unix/FreeBSD from a young age.
 I have experience with Linux distributions such as RedHat, Mandrake, Gentoo, Debian, Slackware, Fedora, and Ubuntu.
 I’m probably missing a few.
 I used to dabble a lot in various distros when I had more time.
 In the past, I have used FreeBSD for a router/firewall on my home network.

 I agreed to do this because I want to gain more knowledge with various distributions of Linux.
 I also want to see how some pieces of software have progressed since I last ran Linux full-time.

 What I Hope To Get Out Of It

 I want to gain more knowledge of distributions I am not familiar with.
 It was a stretch to find a good distro that I have not used yet, but I have found one.
 More on this later… I would also like to give back to the Linux/Open source community.

 What Distribution Am I Running?

 For the first experiment I ran OpenSuSE.
-For this experiment, I will be using Linux From Scratch.
+For the second experiment I ran Linux from Scratch.
+For this experiment, I will be running ArchLinux.